-B. Report the offending behaviour to any of your Program Director, Department Chief, or PGE office.
+- B. Report the offending behaviour to any of your Program Director, Department Chief, or PGE office. - C. All of the above

 You are called to emergency to see a weak and dizzy octogenarian with a very long medication list.

 She has had a recent visit to the St. Joseph's Urgent Care Centre in the last month.